ceo21ckim/ceo21ckim/README.md

 #### Under Review

-- [2023] **Dongeon Kim**, YeongHyeon Park.
-Empirical Analysis of Anomaly Detection on Hyperspectral Imaging Using Dimension Reduction Methods. `Under Review`
 - [2023] **Dongeon Kim**, Jiaen Lee.
-Developing Restaurant Recommendation Model with Review Textual for Tourism Industry `Under Review`
+Developing a deep learning-based recommendation model using online reviews for estimating consumer preferences: Evidence from an online restaurant platform `Under Review`
 - [2022] Qinglong Li, Jaeho Jeong, **Dongeon Kim**, Xinzhe Li, Jaekyeong Kim.
 Empirical Comparison of the Effects of Online and Offline Recommendation Duration on Performance: The Case of Korea Food E-commerce Company `Under Review`